19 Sights in Rzeszów, Poland (with Map and Images)

 Kościół pw.
 Matki Boskiej Królowej Polski

-Garrison Church of Our Lady Queen Polish – the church is located in the center of Rzeszów.
-It belongs to both the diocese of Rzeszów and the military ordinariate of the Polish Army, because the church is a temple of a civil-military parish.
-The building is protected by law, has the status of a monument.
+Garrison Church of Our Lady Queen of Polish – the church is located in the centre of Rzeszów.
+It belongs both to the diocese of Rzeszów and to the Military Ordinariate of the Polish Army, because the church is a temple of a civil-military parish.
+The building is protected by law and has the status of a monument.

 15. Archiwum Państwowe w Rzeszowie